Shankerteja/Simple-todo-app/README.md

 Runs the app in the development mode.
 Open http://localhost:3000 to view it in your browser.

-If any Errors got please run
-#npm install react-icons --save

 The page will reload when you make changes.
 You may also see any lint errors in the console.